 Best places to see in Panama: Panama City > San Blas Islands > Panama viejo > Bocas del Toro

-Make sure you check out Casco Viejo district to learn more about the country’s history
+If you’re worried about safety in Panama go check out an area like the Casco Viejo district to learn more about the country’s history.

 🇨🇷 Costa Rica

 Famous for: Beaches, Biodiversity, Tropical fruits, Birdwatching, Eco Tourism.